 Step Eight: Poster and Defense

 The Department requires thesis writers to prepare and present a poster on their thesis research.
 This is a requirement of the thesis program and you will not be recommended for honors without participating.
-This year's poster session will take place on Tuesday, 16 April 2013 between 1 and 3pm on the William James Hall 14th floor.
-You will be assigned a numbered station on the 14th floor and we will e-mail details shortly before April 16th.
-You should contact your committee to make sure it will be able to hold a defense for a specific time on April 16th; if not, you can schedule a private defense with your entire committee any time between April 15th and 19th.
+This year's poster session will take place on Tuesday, 15 April 2014 between 1 and 3pm on the William James Hall 14th floor.
+You will be assigned a numbered station on the 13th or 14th floor and we will e-mail details shortly before April 15th.
+You should contact your committee to make sure it will be able to hold a defense for a specific time on April 15th; if not, you can schedule a private defense with your entire committee any time between April 14th and 18th.

 If for any reason you and your committee cannot hold your defense during this period, you should schedule it earlier rather than later than these dates, in order to give the department time to recommend you for your degree so you can graduate this May.

 Your Committee's comments on your written thesis will be sent to you before the poster session - no separate written grade will be determined or accompany the Committee's comments - and you may use them in preparation.
 After your poster defense, your thesis committee will grade your performance and combine it with their evaluation of your written thesis to arrive at a final overall grade for your thesis.
 They will report this on a thesis grade form, which will be available at the poster session, and return the form to the Psychology Undergraduate Office by the next day.
 If you are holding your defense at another time, you should print the form and bring it to your defense; afterwards, you or your supervisor should bring the completed form to the Psychology Undergraduate Office that day.
 Finally, all participants will gather at WJH 1550 at 3:00 for remarks by Head Tutor Mahzarin Banaji and a champagne reception.